 a.
 Compliance with Applicable Laws: You must use the Services in a lawful manner, and must obey all laws, rules, and regulations (“Laws”) applicable to your use of the Services and to Transactions.
 As applicable, this may include compliance with domestic and international Laws related to the use or provision of financial services, notification and consumer protection, unfair competition, privacy, and false advertising, and any other Laws relevant to Transactions.

 b.
-Prohibited Businesses and Activities: You may not use the Services, for your benefit or the benefit of another, for any activities Stripe has identified as a prohibited business or activity (collectively, “Prohibited Businesses”).
-Prohibited Businesses include use of the Services in or for the benefit of a country, organization, entity, or person embargoed or blocked by any government, including those on sanctions lists identified by the United States or Australia.
+Restricted Businesses and Activities: You may not use the Services, for your benefit or the benefit of another, for any activities Stripe has identified as a restricted business or activity (collectively, “Restricted Businesses”).
+Restricted Businesses include use of the Services in or for the benefit of a country, organization, entity, or person embargoed or blocked by any government, including those on sanctions lists identified by the United States or Australia.

-Please review the list of Prohibited Businesses thoroughly before registering for and opening a Stripe Account.
-If you are uncertain whether a category of business or activity is prohibited or have questions about how these restrictions apply to you, please contact us.
-We may add to or update the Prohibited Business List at any time.
+Please review the list of Restricted Businesses thoroughly before registering for and opening a Stripe Account.
+If you are uncertain whether a category of business or activity is restricted or have questions about how these restrictions apply to you, please contact us.
+We may add to or update the Restricted Business List at any time.

 c.
 Other Restricted Activities: You may not use the Services to facilitate illegal Transactions or to permit others to use the Services for noncommercial, personal, or household purposes.
 In addition, you may not allow, and may not allow others to: (i) access or attempt to access non-public Stripe systems, programs, data, or services; (ii) copy, reproduce, republish, upload, post, transmit, resell, or distribute in any way, any data, content, or any part of the Services, Documentation, or our website except as expressly permitted by applicable Laws; (iii) act as service bureau or pass-through agent for the Services with no added value to Customers; (iv) transfer any rights granted to you under this Agreement; (v) work around any of the technical limitations of the Services or enable functionality that is disabled or prohibited; (vi) reverse engineer or attempt to reverse engineer the Services except as expressly permitted by Laws; (vii) perform or attempt to perform any actions that would interfere with the normal operation of the Services or affect use of the Services by our other users; or (ix) impose an unreasonable or disproportionately large load on the Service.